 After that first year, how many annual volunteer hours do I need to maintain my certification?

-You will need to complete a minimum of 20 approved volunteer hours and enter them into the Master Gardener Program Volunteer Management System (VMS) prior to Dec.
+You will need to complete a minimum of 20 approved volunteer hours and enter them into the Extension Master Gardener Program Volunteer Management System (VMS) prior to Dec.
 31 each year.

 Do I need to complete any other education to earn my initial certification?

-No, you do not need additional hours beyond the successful completion of the Master Gardener Training Program to become certified as an Extension Master Gardener volunteer.
+No, you do not need additional hours beyond the successful completion of the Extension Master Gardener Training Program to become certified as an Extension Master Gardener volunteer.

 After that first year, how many annual hours of education do I need to complete to maintain my EMG certification?